-An SERC employee may not engage in any illegal activities while on SERC property, or in the use of SERC property, or while engaged in employment for SERC.

-As permitted by law, an SERC employee or contracted worker must report any arrest or criminal conviction to their supervisor or to SERC's Human Resources Manager within two business days of the occurrence.
+SERC employees may not engage in any illegal activities while on SERC property, while using SERC equipment, or while engaged in employment activities for SERC.
+As permitted by law, a SERC employee or contracted worker must report any arrest or criminal conviction to their supervisor or to SERC's Human Resources Manager within two business days of the occurrence.
 Each incident will be evaluated on an individual basis.
 Depending on the circumstances, SERC may institute disciplinary measures including unpaid administrative leave or termination from employment.